 Add one 24-25 ounce jar of your favorite marinara sauce.

-So basically it will look like this.
+So basically, it will look like this.
 Top with dollops of ricotta.
 Or try our Tofu Ricotta!

-On the left is the herbed tofu ricotta I keep telling you about which is so easy to make, it literally takes 5 minutes.
+On the left is our Vegan tofu ricotta I keep telling you about which is so easy to make, it literally takes 5 minutes.
 I use it in vegan lasagna and cannelloni as well.

 Now at this point, I’ll add grated pecorino and mozzarella cheese mostly to Brian’s side.